Kazimieras Simonavičius University: History

 The university was established as the Vilnius Academy of Business Law in 2003 and expanded to Klaipėda in 2004.
 In 2012, the university merged with the Business Management Academy, became member of the Erasmus exchange programme, and changed its name to Kazimieras Simonavičius University.

 On 26 April 2012, the Senate of Kazimieras Simonavičius University held its inaugural meeting.
-Prof. Dr. was elected the first President of the Senate and Prof. Dr. the first Vice-President of the Senate.
+Prof. Dr. Romualdas Ginevičius, was elected the first President of the Senate and Prof. Dr. Ryšardas Burda, the first Vice-President of the Senate.
 As of May 2022, the incumbent President of the Senate is Prof. Dr. Steffen Roth.

-On 27 March 2013, KSU completed the acquisition of the Academy of Business and Management.
-The University took over the VVA Business Management study programme.
+27 March 2013.
+KSU bought the Academy of Business and Management.
+The University took over the VVA Business Management degree programme.

-As of 2018, the International Children's University "Alfa" is operating at Kazimieras Simonavčius University.
+As of 2018.
+The International Children's University "Alfa" is operating at Kazimieras Simonavčius University.

-International Partnerships in Higher Education
+International partnerships in higher education

 The University has student exchange agreements with over 100 universities all over the world.
 KSU offers multiple opportunities for students and academics to participate in foreign professional training's and educational projects.
 Each semester there are compulsory and optional courses, which are taught by foreign academics from all over the world.